danielroe/roe.dev/content/blog/today-is-your-day.md

 <p><img src="/img/today-is-your-day/flighty-passport.png" alt="Flighty 'passport'" height="1572" width="1179" class="md:float-right md:w-1/2 -md:mt-1 my-2 md:ml-4"></p>

 I've loved every moment of it.
 Not the places, so much as the _people_.
-The tech world is amazing - and the greatest part for me is meeting people I respect and collaborate with.
+The tech world is amazing - but the greatest part for me is meeting people I respect and collaborate with.

-It's not just holiday though.
-For me, time spent travelling is productive.
+I also find that travelling can be productive.
 I love coding on the plane or train - it's often joyously focused - and I always notice bursts of creativity after conferences.

 - **Next year, I'd like to widen the circle**.